Stabilizing a Queue Subject to Action-Dependent Server Performance: Stochastic Discrete-Time Framework

-The action-dependent state is non-decreasing while the server is working and is non-increasing when it is idle.
+We use $S_k$ to denote the {\em activity state} at time $t=k \Delta$, and assume that it takes values in $\mathbb{S} \Eqdef \{1,\ldots,n_s\}$.
+The activity state is non-decreasing while the server is working and is non-increasing when it is idle.
 In Section~\ref{sec:ProbModel}, we describe an MDP that specifies probabilistically how $S_k$ transitions to $S_{k+1}$, conditioned on whether the server worked or rested during epoch $k$.